-They work the same, but have a slightly different finish once dry.
-But there are actually several other types of Mod Podge which are lesser known, but just as useful!
+They work the same but have a slightly different finish once dry.
+There are actually several other types of Mod Podge which are lesser-known, but just as useful!

 Here’s a brief explanation of each one and what they are good for.